 The University provides web templates that meet many standard accessibility requirements.
 Site editors need to make sure the content they add to those templates conforms to Web Content Accessibility Guidelines (WCAG) 2.1 Conformance Level AA guidelines.

 Anyone who creates content, documents and/or videos that are posted on a UAlbany website should review Web Services’ web accessibility guide.

 Each social media platform has different accessibility features and limitations.
 Check with each individual platform to review their accessibility resources and most up-to-date capabilities.

 Any who creates social media content for University-affiliated accounts should review the Office of Communications and Marketing’s social media accessibility guide, which covers universal best practices for social media.

 Instructors should ensure that their course materials are accessible to all students, including those with disabilities.

 The Institute for Teaching, Learning & Academic Leadership (ITLAL) and Informational Technology Services (ITS) are available to assist instructors.

 Get started with ITLAL’s Working with Content: Attending to Accessibility guide.

-Students: Please contact the Disability Resource Center (DRC) to request a reasonable accommodation.
+Students: Please contact the Disability Access and Inclusion Student Services (DAISS) to request a reasonable accommodation.

 Employees: Please review University’s Policy and Procedure to Request a Reasonable Accommodation for Employees.